imba/imba-guide/README.md

 The idea is to open the compiled code and the source side-by-side and compare the source to the output.

 To start the automatic compilation, run `npm run watch`.
 The compiled JavaScript will appear in `dist/client.js`.

+To start the development web server, run: `npm run start`.

+**NOTE:** The development server will not compile your playground code into `dist/client.js`, so if you wish to keep track of the compiler output, you should run both `watch` and `start` scripts

 ## Directory structure